balena-io-experimental/jetson-sample-new/README.md

 If you don't have a balena account, you will be prompted to create one.
 Otherwise you can use the [balenaCLI](https://www.balena.io/docs/reference/balena-cli/) and push this project to a fleet of one or more devices.

+This project uses [multiple Dockerfiles](https://www.balena.io/docs/learn/develop/dockerfile/#multiple-dockerfiles) so it will build for the proper device based on the default device you select for your fleet.

 ## How to use

 ### CUDA examples